Project - Education - Bursaries

 In order to assist the maximum number of children, the Council pays only the school fees and examination fees.
 Students generally find the money for uniform and other items from their extended family or a benefactor or try to earn money during the holidays.
 The Council will provide extra funds in cases of extreme hardship.

-We suggest a donation of £60 a year (£5 a month) per student but any amount is welcome.
+We suggest a donation of £72 a year (£6 a month) With Gift Aid this will provide us with £90.
+Any amount is welcome.
 You can donate to the general fund or for an individual child.
 If you wish to sponsor an individual student for up to 4 years and would like feedback, please indicate on the form.
 We will provide initial details of the student and a progress report each year.
 Your details will not be passed on to the student.
 If you wish, you can start writing to the student but this would be your responsibility.
 When volunteers visit Dedza they can sometimes take a small gift from you in their luggage.

 You can make regular payments or a one-off payment by Standing Order, e-transfer or cheque to -